dezzra/RPSLS/README.md

 http://www.codeskulptor.org/#user45_DthEyPrvGEjwBih_2.py

-Branch "Interface"
+Branch "Interface":

-Create a GUI with buttons for selections
+- create a GUI with buttons for selections

-Keep an overall score
+- keep an overall score

-Add an image of each selection
+- add an image of each selection

-Add animation(with scratch?) to cross out the loser, and circle the winner
+- add animation(with scratch?) to cross out the loser, and circle the winner